vanthuan9/Encryption/Encryption/README.txt

 14. input: delete //the first message
 15. input: send

-//Bob will receive the message, but will also recognize the replay attack
+//Bob will receive the message, but will also recognize that the counter is off

 -----------------------------------------------

 Experiment 4: Enc-then-Mac
 1. Start a new terminal window, navigate to where .jar files are located
+//Step 2 is unnecessary if the keys have been generated
 2. input: java -jar Gen.jar APublicKey.pem APrivateKey.pem BPublicKey.pem BPrivateKey.pem
 3. input: java -jar Bob.jar APublicKey.pem BPublicKey.pem BPrivateKey.pem 2001 macWEnc
 4. Start another terminal window, navigate to .jar files